 Stephen Midgley (formerly of CSIRO Forestry and Forest Products, Canberra) provided the initial concept of WorldWideWattle, and facilitated its early design that was drawn up by Dr Peter Stevens (Canberra).
-Ben Richardson, Paul Gioia and Nicholas Lander (Western Australian Herbarium, Perth) for developing and implementing the World Wide Wattle site, and for their support, knowledge and guidance in bringing the concept to fruition.
-Ben in particular made a crucial contribution to the construction and development of the site, and posted most of the initial content.
-Simon Woodman (Woodmans Computer Solutions, Perth) provided the essential back-end database systems that are so necessary for the effective maintenance of the site.
+Ben Richardson, Paul Gioia and Nicholas Lander (Western Australian Herbarium, Perth) for assistance with developing and implementing the site.
+Ben in particular made a crucial contribution to the construction and early development of the site, and posted most of the initial content.
+Simon Woodman provided the essential back-end database systems that are so necessary for the effective maintenance of the site.
 Milton Andrews (Square Peg Design, Perth) designed and produced the home page graphics.

 Regarding Species Gallery, the Department of Conservation and Land Management would like to thank Mary Colreavy (Director, Australian Biological Resources Study, Department of the Environment and Heritage, Canberra), Nicholas Alexander (Managing Publisher, CSIRO Publishing, Melbourne) and the WATTLE custodians for allowing us to post the species fact sheets that were originally published on the WATTLE CD ROM.
 The almost 1 200 descriptions that are delivered here were expertly prepared for presentation on World Wide Wattle by Robyn Lawrence (Australian Biological Resources Study, Canberra).
 We would also like to thank the following artists whose beautiful images appear on these pages: Margaret Pieroni, Marion Simmons, Grace Lithgow, Terry Tame, Kevin Thiele, Wil Smith, Marion Westmacott, Ludwick Dutkiewicz, Gilbert Dashorst, Suzanne Curry, John Rainbird, Anita Barley, Leon Costermans, D. Keane and Bruce Maslin.